 Marvin Hamlisch so believed in the musical adaptation of Michael Ritchie's 1975 beauty-pageant spoof Smile that he wrote not one, but two, scores for it: a discarded one with Carolyn Leigh (Little Me, Wildcat) and another with a pre-Little Mermaid, post-Little Shop of Horrors Howard Ashman.
 The musical finally made it to Broadway in 1986, but lasted a mere 48 performances.
 It left behind, though, another tremendous score from Hamlisch, with highlights including the ravishing ballad "Disneyland" and this delicious production number recorded by producer Bruce Kimmel for Varese Sarabande's Unsung Musicals.
 Ashman and Hamlisch's original demo recording of the score is available on the PS Classics CD Howard Sings Ashman.

 "The Last Time I Felt Like This" - Johnny Mathis and Jane Olivor (Hamlisch/Bergman/Bergman) from Same Time, Next Year

-Marvin Hamlisch was the 1970s answer to Henry Mancini.
-Like the ubiquitous Mancini a decade earlier, Hamlisch had the uncanny ability to place his film songs on the charts, and this No. 15 AC duet from 1978’s Same Time Next Year was no different.
-Ellen Burstyn and Alan Alda starred in the movie version of the 1975 play by Bernard Slade, creator of television’s Bewitched, and its theme “The Last Time I Felt Like This” with lyrics by Alan and Marilyn Bergman received an Academy Award nomination.
+Like Henry Mancini a decade earlier, Hamlisch had the uncanny ability to place his film songs on the charts, and this No. 15 AC duet from 1978's Same Time Next Year was just one stellar example.
+Ellen Burstyn and Alan Alda starred in the movie version of the 1975 play by Bernard Slade, creator of television's Bewitched, and its theme "The Last Time I Felt Like This" with lyrics by Alan and Marilyn Bergman received an Academy Award nomination.